AnLinkSoft/AnLinkTranslation/README.md

 Eg: `日本語.lang` for Japanese, `LangID` should be `ja`.
 Keep in mind some placeholders shouldn't be translated: `%s %d AnLink`.

+Where's the template?
+---
+You can download a copy of `日本語.lang`, then replace the item after `=`.

 Thank you for the contribution
 ---
 > Our goal is to develop and publish high quality and user-friendly software that provides convenient experience for you.